LukeChannings/translate-json/README.markdown

     translate-json [options] --lang=<language> (- | <input>) [<output>]

   Options:
-    -t, --translator              The translation service to use. google, or yandex.
-(Default is google) -k, --api-key                 The API key to be used with the translation service.
+    -t, --translator              The translation service to use: google (default), yandex, bing.
+    -k, --api-key                 The API key to be used with the translation service.
 (Not needed for google.)
     -p, --preserve-html-entities  Preserve HTML entities in translated text.
 (False by default.)
     -c, --concurrency             Number of fields to translate simultaneously.
 (Default is 30)